What is GRESB?

 Who is GRESB applicable to?

-GRESB is relevant to real estate and infrastructure portfolios, including listed and non-listed funds, REITs, private equity, and direct investments.
+GRESB is relevant to commercial real estate and infrastructure portfolios, including listed and non-listed funds, REITs, private equity, and direct investments that want to have net zero buildings.
 GRESB assessment is the most widely used sustainability assessment tool in the real estate and infrastructure industry and is used by more than 900 investors representing over $22 trillion in assets.

 The GRESB Real Estate Evaluation